-Each nomination paper must have the consent of the candidate and be nominated by two electors whose names appear on the electoral roll for the ward, community board or charitable trust. (e.g. if a person wishes to stand for election to a ward, then that person must be nominated by two electors from the ward).
+Each nomination paper must have the consent of the candidate and be nominated by two electors whose names appear on the electoral roll for the electoral issue the candidate is standing for (e.g. if a person wishes to stand for election to a ward, then that person must be nominated by two electors from that ward).

-A candidate cannot nominate himself/herself.
+A candidate cannot nominate themself.